 KEEP AWAY FROM DRAFTS

-Moving air can disturb the flame and lead to an uneven burn.
+Moving air can disturb the flame and lead to an uneven candle burn.
 Keep away from drafty areas, open windows and ceiling fans.
-Some wicks curl naturally while burning and may need to be straightened.
+Candle wicks can curl naturally while burning and you may need to straighten them.
 If this occurs, straighten out your wick using a wick dipper.

 STORING YOUR CANDLES